Hard-drives can contain multiple partitions which helps to organize data

 Anyway, you should keep a traditional msdos partition table if you want to have Windows installed because Windows for PC cannot boot from GPT disks.
 If your disk is smaller than 2TB and if you don’t want to have more than 4 partitions then you don’t really need to move to GPT.
 The Linux Logical-Volume-Manager is a good method to organize data on your disk and it only uses one partition to store the LVM Physical-Volume.

 Multiple system programs are involved in the management of the disk layout, and all of them have to support GPT if you want to use that layout on your disk.
-Fortunately all of the recent Linux distributions are able to cope with it so you should not have any problem if your Linux distribution has been released in 2009 or later.
+Fortunately all of the recent Linux distributions are able to cope with it so you should not have any problem unless you use a very old distribution.

-In SystemRescueCd-1.0.0 and more recent, the linux kernel and Grub both support GPT.
-It’s recommended to use at least SystemRescueCd-1.3.x anyway because it comes with GDisk (GPT fdisk for Linux) which is an alternative to fdisk that supports GPT.
-These two programs (fdisk and gdisk) are sometimes necessary when you want to do something which is not supported by Parted/GParted.
+In SystemRescueCd the Linux kernel and Grub both support GPT.
+Both fdisk and gdisk now support GPT partition tables.
+These two programs are sometimes necessary when you want to do something which is not supported by Parted/GParted.
 For instance you need it to resize a partition which has a filesystem that Parted/GParted cannot resize.

 In general, the other utilities don’t have to support GPT.
 For instance, you can archive files from a GPT disk with tar or fsarchiver anyway, because these tools are able to see what the kernel can see.